elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

    add     t0,t0,0x240
 ```
 Feel free to raise an eybrow and shake your head a little at this point.
 When you are done, let's see what happened.
 When we asked the assembler to put the value 10 into `t0`, this could be achieved with a single "addi" instruction.
 In machine code, any instruction is coded into a 32-bit value, and the processor knows how to decode this value.
-The value will consist of an "opcode" that identifies the type of instruction, and some arguments to the instruction.
+The value will consist of an "opcode" that identifies the type of instruction, and some operands to the instruction.
 In the case of the `addi` instruction, this looks like[^5]
 :
 ```
 [Opcode(7 bits) | Function(3 bits) | Source Register(5 bits) | Destination Register(5 bits) | Value (12 bits)]
 ```
 So there are 7 bits for the opcode (which allows for 128 different opcodes), 3 bits for the "function" (different variants of the same instruction), 5 bits for the registers (which let's us point out any of the 32 general-purpose registers) and 12 bits for the value that we want to add.
 When the assembler is asked to load a value that does *not* fit into 12 bits, it simply cannot express that in a single, 32-bit, instruction.

 Instead, it will translate your assembly instruction into *two* machine instructions.
 The first instruction, `lui`, stands for "Load Upper Immediate".
-It takes a destination register and a 20-bit value as arguments, and it loads the 20-bit value into the 20 upper bits of the destination register.
+It takes a destination register and a 20-bit value as operands, and it loads the 20-bit value into the 20 upper bits of the destination register.

 Since 1000000, in decimal, is `0xf4240` in hexadecimal, `t0` will be loaded with the value `0x000F4000` after the `lui` instruction.
 The next instruction has to fill in the lower 12 bits, which can be achieved with an `add` instruction (where we have 12 bits for the value).

 ## Arithmetic and Logical instructions

-The table below lists all the ALU instructions in RV32I (the instructions that perform some operation on the input and stores the result in a register).
-These can be divided into "register-register" instructions where the input consists only of registers, and "register-immediate" instructions, where part of the input is a (small) constant that is embedded in the instruction's machine code.
+The table below lists all the ALU instructions in RV32I (the instructions that perform some operation on the operands and stores the result in a register).
+These can be divided into "register-register" instructions where the operands consists only of registers, and "register-immediate" instructions, where one of the operands is a (small) constant that is embedded in the instruction's machine code.
 All immediate instructions end with i (for immediate), except for a few that use u to indicate unsigned interpretation of the immediate value.

 | Instruction | Explanation |
 |-------------|-------------|